-- High spatial resolution inevitably means lower SNR: how much "lower" is acceptable to still be useful for ocean applications ? - When is it that the radiometric quality (SNR) is so much degraded that the quantitative aspect of satellite OCR is lost? - High spatial resolution also means that the way we model surface effects no longer holds, e.g., the slope of the interface may differ for each pixel - The above may sometimes be an advantage? - Shadows - Because most uses of the high spatial resolution observations are for the coastal environment: the issues with atmospheric corrections become of paramount importance
+- ◆High spatial resolution inevitably means lower SNR: how much "lower" is acceptable to still be useful for ocean applications? - ◆When is it that the radiometric quality (SNR) is so much degraded that the quantitative aspect of satellite OCR is lost? - ◆High spatial resolution also means that the way we model surface effects no longer holds, e.g., the slope of the interface may differ for each pixel - ◆The above may sometimes be an advantage? - ♦Shadows - ◆Because most uses of the high spatial resolution observations are for the coastal environment: atmospheric corrections becomes more complex, at least more difficult to achieve properly

-High spatial resolution sensors: Surface effects
+High spatial resolution sensors: surface effects